lyndon025/playtested/src/content/article/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-25-table-top-rpg-fans-should-try-out-this-demo-review-voice-of-cards-the-isle-dragon-roar
+title: 'Table-top RPG fans should try out this demo! | Review - Voice of Cards: The Isle Dragon Roars Demo'
+game: 'Voice of Cards: The Isle Dragon Roars'
-description: 'I played the Demo of the newly released game titled Voice of Cards:
-  The Isle Dragon Roars Chapter 0.
+description: 'I played the Demo of the newly released game titled Voice of Cards: The Isle Dragon Roars Chapter 0.
 The Demo is monikered “Chapter 0” and is meant to introduce us to the Voice of Cards trilogy which started in 2021 and ended in 2022, now recently released for the Mobile platform.
 More specifically, Chapter 0 serves as a prelude to the first game in the series.
 It is only a short demo and I was pretty done after an hour or so.'
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-0.avif
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-1.avif
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-2.avif
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-3.avif
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-4.avif
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-5.avif
+  - /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-6.avif
 pubDate: 2023-03-25
 tags:
   - console
   - mobile
-- nintendo switch
+  - nintendo-switch
   - pc
   - playstation
-- playstation 4
+  - playstation-4
   - rpg
   - strategy
   - taptap
   - voice-of-cards-the-isle-dragon-roars
 thumb: /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-0.avif
-title: 'Table-top RPG fans should try out this demo! | Review - Voice of Cards: The Isle Dragon Roars Demo'
-game: 'Voice of Cards: The Isle Dragon Roars'
-gallery:
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-0.avif
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-1.avif
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-2.avif
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-3.avif
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-4.avif
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-5.avif
-- /images/reviews/legacy/2023-03-25-table-top-rpg-fans-should-try-out-this-demo--review---voice-of-cards-the-isle-dragon-roar-6.avif
 ---

 I played the Demo of the newly released game titled Voice of Cards: The Isle Dragon Roars Chapter 0.
 The Demo is monikered “Chapter 0” and is meant to introduce us to the Voice of Cards trilogy which started in 2021 and ended in 2022, now recently released for the Mobile platform.
 More specifically, Chapter 0 serves as a prelude to the first game in the series.
 It is only a short demo and I was pretty done after an hour or so.

-**Pros:**
+## Pros

-+Table-top RPG based aesthetic and gameplay
+## +Table-top RPG based aesthetic and gameplay

-+Engaging turn-based combat system
+## +Engaging turn-based combat system

-+Free to try
+## +Free to try

-**Cons:**
+## Cons

 -non-table-top RPG players might find the game slow